Sanjana006/DataSplice-ML-Project/README.md

 ## 🤖 **Models Used & Rationale**

 ### **1. Logistic Regression**
-- Acts as the baseline model.
+- Serves as a strong baseline model with interpretable coefficients.
-- Provides feature interpretability valuable in healthcare.
+- Achieved Recall = 0.765, the highest among all models.
-- Helps understand linear relationships.
+- Precision is low (0.143), but high recall makes it valuable in healthcare contexts where missing a positive RA case is worse than false alarms.

 ### **2. LightGBM**
-- Extremely efficient for large tabular datasets.
+- Efficient and powerful for tabular data.
-- Handles mixed features and missing values well.
+- Achieved the highest F1-Score = 0.246, making it the best overall balanced performer.
-- Good for capturing tree‑based non-linearity.
+- Precision = 0.153, Recall = 0.633.

 ### **3. XGBoost**
-- Strong generalisation ability.
+- Strong generalisation and good control over overfitting.
-- Powerful for handling imbalanced datasets (with tuned scale_pos_weight).
+- Achieved the highest precision = 0.171, meaning fewer false positives.
-- Regularisation helps avoid overfitting.
+- Lower recall (0.428) suggests it misses more RA cases.

 ### **4. CatBoost**
-- Naturally supports categorical features, reducing encoding complexity.
+- Excellent for handling categorical features.
-- Performs well with non-linear feature interactions.
+- Achieved Recall = 0.723, the second-highest after Logistic Regression.
-- Robust to data imbalance when tuned.
+- Precision = 0.137, F1-Score = 0.230.

-CatBoost and XGBoost gave the best performance in recall and F1-score after applying **SMOTENC** and threshold tuning.
+Overall, **CatBoost** is the best overall model when considering both high recall and strong performance on complex non-linear tabular data, while still maintaining competitive precision and F1-score.

 ---